biocommons/biocommons.seqrepo/README.md

 uses it as-is; if the namespace is not provided and the unqualified identifier refers to a unique sequence, it is returned; otherwise, the use of ambiguous identifiers raise an error.

-SeqRepo favors naamespaces from [identifiers.org](https://identifiers.org) whenever available.
+SeqRepo favors namespaces from [identifiers.org](https://identifiers.org) whenever available.
 Examples include [refseq](<https://registry.identifiers.org/registry/refseq>) and [ensembl](<https://registry.identifiers.org/registry/ensembl>).